LilyButler/NeuronBand/README.md

         <li>Unzip the folder and install on you system</li>
       </ol>
 </div>
-1.
-2. <a href="http://vrc.med.upenn.edu/files/nc.tgz">Download</a> the NeuronC
-3. Unzip the folder and install on you system

 <h3> RUN </h3>
 <p>In order to run the calculation necessary to make following adjustments in the program:</p>
 <ol>